-From our wide selection of cheese books, around the web or interactions with customers.
+From our wide selection of cheese books, around the web and interactions with customers.

 Check out the Price!
 We've Come a Long Whey!